 <button class="btn-primary">button component</button>

-It's shorter and cleaner, isn't it?
+Much shorter and cleaner, right?

 - Custom Properties and CSS Variables